 The Narrows is the name given to a spectacular high-walled gorge in the canyon and hiking the Narrows means hiking through the Virgin River.

 Yes, you read that right.
-This hike involves splashing your way through shallow water, and for the more technically inclined can even require some rappelling into waist-deep pools.
+This hike involves splashing your way through shallow water, and for the more technically inclined can even require some swimming in deep pools.
 Don’t let that put you off though – folks of many ages and abilities can have the experience of wading through cold water in the desert.
 The bottom up approach entails mostly ankle deep sloshing.
 Most people go for three or four miles until the Big Springs section then turn back.
 On this unforgettable hike, you’ll be treated to hanging gardens and sandstone caves.
 Naturally you’ll need footwear with proper soles as the bottom is slick and you’ll want to plan on getting wet feet, but river wading can be a nice reprieve from the desert heat.

 Distance: 1 mile